BennyBoy10/BennyBoy10/README.md

 - 🌱 I’m currently learning Python, JavaScript.
 - 💞️ I’m looking to collaborate on Website Designs, AI Development.
 - 📫 How to reach me 'https://bulamabenjamin.website'.
-- ⚡ Fun fact: AI is the Future.
+- ⚡ Fun fact: Humanity should merge with AI to reach reach full potential.